 Bury FC are a professional football club located in Bury, Greater Manchester.
 The club have played in the top four divisions in English football during their history.
-Bury currently hold a place in England’s third tier, League One.
+Bury currently hold a place in England’s fourth tier, League Two.

 The history of Bury Football Club begins in 1885.
 Aiden Arrowsmith organised a meeting of which the outcome was the merging of Bury Wesleyans Football Club and Bury Unitarians Football Club.
 Later that year, Bury Football Club played their first game at Gigg Lane, the home of Bury today.

 Four years later, Bury joined the Lancashire League, winning the title for two consecutive seasons in their second and third season in the division.
 Bury then entered the Football League after being awarded a place in the Second Division.

 Bury won the Second Division championship at their first attempt, and gained a place in the First Division after defeating Liverpool in the relegation/promotion play off.
 Bury were to stay in the top flight for 17 consecutive seasons and during that time they enjoyed success with two FA Cup Final wins.
 The first came in 1900 when Bury beat Southampton 4-0 to win their first FA Cup, and the club followed this up three years later.
 A 6-0 win over Derby County, which remains the highest ever margin of victory in an FA Cup Final, saw Bury pick up their second FA Cup in three years.

 The club remained in the First Division until 1912.
 A series of lower table finishes culminated in a 20th place finish in the 1911/1912 and saw the club return to the Second Division.